hfmarques/pipelines/README.md

 # pipelines

-Examples of pipilines in c#
+Examples of pipelines in c#